AshrafulPatHan/Royal_Restaurant_server/README.md

 ## Short Description of Project

 This repository contains the backend server for the **Royal Restaurant** website.
-Built with **Express.js**, this server is responsible for managing menu data, handling secure administrative access, **facilitating blog management with visitor tracking**, and integrating a reliable payment gateway via **SSLCommerz**.
+Built with **Express.js**, this server is responsible for managing menu data, handling secure administrative access, and integrating a reliable payment gateway via **SSLCommerz**.
 It provides a robust and scalable foundation for the restaurant's online presence and e-commerce functionalities.

 ---